Find out more about this French Studies research MPhil/PhD degree.

 For more information, please visit the international entry requirements pageLink opens in a new window.

 There are no additional entry requirements for this course.
-You may be invited to submit a sample of written work and may be invited to an interview.
+You will be required to submit a sample of written work and may be invited to an interview.

 - Medieval studies